sharedboard/sharedboard-integration/docs/room-types.md

   // Groups which are allowed to join this room.
 Relevant only if this room is private. groups?: string[];

+  // Initial content of the board.
+Don't set this unless you know what you are doing initialContent?: any;
 }
 ```